 Bailey was equally drawn to undergraduate research.

 “What has made my research experience so unique is the encouragement I received from my advisors and professors to incorporate graphic design into my work,” she said.
 “My eyes have been opened to the potential of graphic design to go beyond just the arts and how it can be used in academic research and community-based initiatives.”

-The project that had the biggest impact on Bailey and the direction of her design was titled “Degrees of Women’s Anger: Burning Hot, Cold, or Out of Control.”
+The research project that had the biggest impact on Bailey and the direction of her design was titled “Degrees of Women’s Anger: Burning Hot, Cold, or Out of Control.”
 Through this research, she analyzed the rhetoric and use of anger as an appropriate perspective for social critique and change alongside one of her peers, Ellie Jones, ’20.

 “I would not be the same had I not attended Meredith College,” she said.
-“Every year, even every semester, I learn something about myself that I would not have known otherwise had I attended another college or university.”graphic design marketing presidential scholar undergraduate research
+“Every year, even every semester, I learned something about myself that I would not have known had I attended another college or university.”